tgourley/StartupConnectionApp/Design/UseCases.md

   * BR2

 * **UC4** Create statistical graphics.
   * Statistical graphs will be used to represent data about a project.
 It will provide useful information that can be used to see if the project is on a good path or not.
-It will beneficial because it will provide concrete details on how quickly and efficiently the project is progressing.
+It will be beneficial because it will provide concrete details on how quickly and efficiently the project is progressing.
   * The system will create the graphs under the Graphs page.
 It will collect the input over the course of the project.
   * Actors: System, Founder
   * BR2